Clement Egerton: The Golden Lotus

 The Introduction explains that Egerton started work on the translation fifteen years earlier, and ten years earlier had imagined it almost ready for press.
 His interest had been sparked after the war, when the social applications of a modern school of psychology caught Egerton's attention, and he wanted to see how these applications worked in some other "developed civilization".
 He took up the study of Chinese in order to explore the Chinese novel, though the choice of Jin Ping Mei was more or less an accident.
 The choice raised problems, however.
 The book showed the distinctness of each character by their explicit words and actions, and he felt a translator had no right to mutilate or cut out any of the details of behaviour.
-He was convinced that the author included them not to titilate the reader but because they showed the shades of character.
-If he had been an English writer, Egerton weent on, he might have avoided these topics or wrapped them in a "mist of words", but he says what he has to say in the "plainest of language".
-Egerton was determined to leave nothing out, but it could not all go into English: "The reader will therefore be exasperated to find long pasages in Latin.... there was nothing else to do."
+He was convinced that the author included them not to titillate the reader but because they showed the shades of character.
+If he had been an English writer, Egerton went on, he might have avoided these topics or wrapped them in a "mist of words", but he says what he has to say in the "plainest of language".
+Egerton was determined to leave nothing out, but it could not all go into English: "The reader will therefore be exasperated to find long passages in Latin.... there was nothing else to do."